La Toya Jackson: Vocal style and influences

 La Toya Jackson has a three-octave vocal range reaching up to E_{6} in her single, "Bet'cha Gonna Need My Lovin'".
 The Evening Independent says that she has an "attractive, pleasant voice that is matured and controlled."
 Andrew Hamilton of AllMusic describes her voice as a light, wispy "sexy whisper".
 Like her siblings, Michael and Janet, she is mainly a pop, R&B, and dance music performer but she has also dabbled in rock as heard in her song, "No More Drama" and reggae in her signature song "Heart Don't Lie", as well as country music.

 Like many other Jacksons, most notably Michael, she cites James Brown as a "major influence".
 When Jackson headlined the Moulin Rouge she paid homage to La Goulue and cited Josephine Baker as an influence.
 L'Express hailed Jackson as "the new Josephine Baker."
 According to academic Bennetta Jules-Rosette, "Through careful planning, she was able to model a successful part of her career abroad on the master tropes of a Baker-like image.
 Jackson exemplifies Baudrillard's notion that neither the message nor the content count as much as the referentiality of the signifier in postmodern performative discourse."

 Personal life

 Jackson is reportedly vegetarian as of October 2023.

+Relationship and marriage to Jack Gordon

+Jackson and Jack Gordon were married on September 5, 1989, in Reno, Nevada.
+According to Jackson's autobiography, the marriage was both unplanned and against her will.
+She later stated in an interview that Gordon tricked her into the marriage by brainwashing her into believing that her family was going to attempt to kidnap and kill her.
+What started as a business relationship soon turned into an abusive partnership; Gordon was arrested twice for second-degree assault against Jackson.
+Jackson also filed a gender-based lawsuit against Gordon before filing for divorce.

+In March 1995, Gordon attempted to force Jackson to dance at the Reading, Pennsylvania strip club, Al's Diamond Cabaret.
+After refusing to do so, she was booed and heckled by the angry crowd of 300 people, who had paid $20 to see her strip.
+When the pair returned to their home, Jackson was beaten.

+On May 2, 1996, Gordon would once again beat Jackson after she refused to perform at a European concert.
+Jackson filed for divorce on May 10, 1996, in Clark County District Court in Las Vegas, Nevada, after obtaining a temporary order of protection from Gordon.
+The following month, Jackson filed a $20 million lawsuit against Gordon, citing abuse and subsequently accusing Gordon of violating the 1994 Violence Against Women Act.
+In the lawsuit, Jackson cited beatings caused by her refusal to perform topless at shows in Pennsylvania, Ohio, and Europe, and two separate incidents where in which Gordon hit her with a Coca-Cola bottle and a chair.
+The divorce was granted on June 24, 1997.